photoprism/photoprism-docs/docs/getting-started/nas/synology.md

     Indexing large photo and video collections significantly benefits from [local SSD storage](../troubleshooting/performance.md#storage) and plenty of memory for caching.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.
-    We take no responsibility for instability or [performance](../troubleshooting/performance.md) problems if your device does not meet the minimum requirements.
+    We take no responsibility for instability or [performance](../troubleshooting/performance.md) problems if your device does not meet the requirements.

 ## Setup using Docker ##